 INTRODUCTION

-Bird eggshells are highly specialised biomineralized structures that play a vital role in avian reproduction.
+Bird eggshells are highly specialised biomineralized structure that play a vital role in avian reproduction.
 Their primary functions include providing mechanical protection to the developing embryo, facilitating gas exchange, and supplying essential minerals such as calcium for embryonic skeletal development (Gautron et al., 2021).
 Eggshell strength and composition are crucial for reproductive success, as insufficient shell quality can lead to breakage, increased predation risk, or impaired embryonic development.
 The principal inorganic component of avian eggshells is calcium carbonate (CaCO3), which generally constitutes more than 90% of the total shell mass, with the remaining fraction consisting of an organic matrix of proteins and polysaccharides (Athanasiadou, 2019).
 This organic matrix regulates mineral deposition and contributes to the mechanical properties of the shell.
 The proportion of CaCO3 and the microstructure of the eggshell vary across species, reflecting adaptations to ecological niches, nesting strategies, and developmental modes (McClelland, 2021).

 Species-specific differences in eggshell composition are influenced by factors such as habitat, nesting type, clutch size, diet, and the developmental state of hatchlings.
 Ground-nesting birds often have thicker and more robust eggshells to withstand predation and environmental stresses (Attard and Portugal, 2024).
 In contrast, canopy- or cavity-nesting passerines typically lay thinner, lighter eggshells that facilitate gas exchange and reduce energetic costs.
-Domesticated species like the Domestic Hen (Gallus gallus domesticus) are raised under controlled dietary and environmental conditions, resulting in stable and relatively consistent eggshell composition (Hejdysz et al., 2024).
+Domesticated species like the domestic hen (Gallus gallus domesticus) are raised under controlled dietary and environmental conditions, resulting in stable and relatively consistent eggshell composition (Hejdysz et al., 2024).
 As such, the domestic hen serves as a valuable baseline for comparative studies of eggshell mineral content.

-The present study includes the Domestic Hen as a control species and compares it with three wild bird species commonly found in the Marathwada region of Maharashtra, India: Baya Weaver (Ploceus philippinus), Spotted Munia (Lonchura punctulata), and Red-wattled Lapwing (Vanellus indicus).
+The present study includes the domestic hen as a control species and compares it with three wild bird species commonly found in the Marathwada region of Maharashtra, India: Baya Weaver (Ploceus philippinus), Spotted Munia (Lonchura punctulata), and Red-wattled Lapwing (Vanellus indicus).
 The Baya Weaver and Spotted Munia are small passerines known for constructing elaborate, suspended nests in trees or shrubs.
 These species exhibit altricial development, in which chicks hatch in an underdeveloped state and require extensive parental care (Mock, 2022).
 Their eggshells are typically thinner and lighter, consistent with their relatively protected nesting sites.
 In contrast, the Red-wattled Lapwing is a ground-nesting bird that lays eggs in simple scrapes on open ground, exposing them to environmental hazards and predation.
 As a precocial species, Lapwing chicks hatch in a well-developed state, necessitating thicker eggshells with higher calcium reserves for skeletal development (Orłowski et al., 2025).

 Despite the ecological and reproductive significance of eggshell composition, limited comparative data exist for avian species in the Marathwada region, which includes ecologically diverse districts such as Chhatrapati Sambhajinagar, Dharashiv, and Beed.
 Investigating the eggshell CaCO3 content across both domesticated and wild bird species within this region offers insight into species-specific adaptations and local environmental influences.
 The present study aims to estimate and compare the calcium carbonate content in the eggshells of the Domestic Hen, Baya Weaver, Spotted Munia, and Red-wattled Lapwing using an acid-base back titration method.
 By incorporating a domesticated control alongside wild birds from multiple districts, this study provides a more comprehensive understanding of interspecies variation in eggshell composition and its ecological and physiological significance.